scrapinghub/spidermon/docs/source/settings.rst

 ----------------------------------
 Default: ``False``

-When enabled, fields returned that contains `None` as value will not be counted as an existing value.
+When enabled, returned fields that have ``None`` as value will not be counted as fields with a value.

 Considering your spider returns the following items: